 “The first step to turn around towns is to show we care.”
 From Twitter

-Iain is currently working with colleagues on projects in Wantage and Banbury as a town team co-ordinator, and on an Independent Shops Project in Abingdon.
-Until recently he co-ran a ‘pop up shop’ project in Wallingford and worked with local partners on a town centre vitality project for Swindon.
+Iain worked with colleagues on long-term town centre projects in Wantage and Banbury as a town team co-ordinator, and led a part-time Independent Shops Project in Abingdon.
+He has jointly run a ‘pop up shop’ project in Wallingford, worked with local partners on a town centre vitality project for Swindon.

 “Great to meet you and sounds like you’re doing a brilliant job for your town.”
 From FaceBook